Hout-Manut/Automata-Bot/README.md

 ```

-## Commands Breakdown
-### design:
-    - User input FA data and the program will message back a diagram image.
-    - Args:
-        - Form : Will be shown a form to enter the data after the command’s invocation
-    - Returns:
-        - Image of the diagram
-    - Additional functions:
-        - Save the data (optionally the image) with the user ID to database
-        - Give the user options to use the output image further upon showing to them (convert or minimize)
-### test fa:
-    - User input FA data and the program will message back an answer whether the FA is deterministic or not.
-    - Args:
-        - Form : Will be shown a form to enter the data after the command’s invocation
-    - Returns:
-        - Boolean message
-    - Additional functions:
-        - Save the data with the user ID to database
-        - Give the user options to use the output image further upon showing to them (generate a diagram)
-### test string:
-    - User input char/string and the program checks if it is accepted by an FA.
-FA will be asked after the command’s invocation.
-The user may edit the string afterward as many times as they like.
-    - Args:
-        - recent (Optional) : Let the user select from their past FAs.
-If not, show a form to input a new FA
-    - Returns:
-        - Boolean message and the string that updates in realtime.
-    - Additional functions:
-        - Idk yet
-### Convert NFA to DFA:
-    - Gets an NFA and converts to DFA, raise an error if passed a DFA.
-    - Args:
-        - recent (Optional) : Let the user select from their saved NFA.
-If not, show a form to input a new NFA
-    - Returns:
-        - DFA data and diagram
-    - Additional functions:
-        - Save the data with the user ID to database
-        - Give the user options to use the output image further upon showing to them (minimize)
-### minimize:
-    - Gets a DFA and shorten it, raise an error if passed a NFA or it can not be shortened further.
-    - Args:
-        - recent (Optional) : Let the user select from their saved DFA.
-If not, show a form to input a new DFA
-    - Returns:
-        - Minimized DFA data and diagram
-    - Additional functions:
-        - Save the data with the user ID to database
-### history:
-    - Gets the user past FA, let them delete and maybe set a name.
-    - Args:
-        - History : The user’s FA history
-    - Returns:
-        - The FA data and Diagram, additional data such as FA types, FA is minimize-able, date and the option to delete and edit.

 ## Data Structure:
 The FA data consist of 5 values:
 - states (set[str]) : Finite set of states (Q{q})